sotte/sotte_qmk_keyboard_layout/README.md

 ### SYMBOL layer

+NOTE: WIP this symbol layer is being oberwritten by the next symbol layer.

 ```text
 ES ~  -  +  \  |        `  `  *  /  : ♦1
 ⌃  &  %  #  !  =        '  "  @  $  ^ ♦2